- What Causes Mouth Ulcers?

 Spit, and then rinse your mouth with fresh water.

-Often known as baking soda, sodium bicarbonate is alkaline and can neutralize acids as well as killing bacteria in the mouth (8).
+Often known as baking soda, sodium bicarbonate is alkaline and can neutralise acids as well as killing bacteria in the mouth (8).

 Rinse your mouth with a solution of one teaspoon baking soda in 100ml warm water or cover the ulcer with a paste made of baking soda and a little water.